mnipper/isurvey/README.md

     Isurvey::Question.find_by_screen_id(:id)
     Isurvey::Answer.find_by_question_id(:id)

-You can query a question for its answers, or an answer for its questions.
+You can query a question for its answers, or an answer for its question.

-    Isurvey::Question.answers
+    Isurvey::Question.first.answers
-    Isurvey::Answer.questions
+    Isurvey::Answer.first.question

 You can also find answers by result id to a question.